-(M ark On e) --- --- ----- ---- ----

-(Mark One) X QUARTERLY REPORT PURSUANT TO SE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ended April 4, 2009 Or TRANSITION REPORT PURSUANT TO SEACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the e transition period from to Comm ission file number: 000-29823 CORATORIES INC. Errant as specified in its charter) (5 Delaware State or other jurisdiction of incorporation or organization) 74-2793174 (I.R.S.
-Employer Identification No.) 400 West Cesar Chavez, Austin, Texas (Address of principal executive offices) 78701 (Zip Code) 2) 416-8500 e number, including area code) (Former name, former address and f ormer fiscal year, if changed since last report) Act of 1934 during the preceding 12 months (or for such shorter per eports required to be filed by Sections 13 or 15(d) of the Securities Exchange iod that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Data Fi le required to be submitted and posted pursuant to Rule 405 octronically and posted on its corporate Web site, if any, every Interactive of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting ed filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large a ccelerated filer Accelerated filer Non-accelerated ated filer Smaller reporting company Inc licate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No
+(Mark One)

+x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended July 4, 2009

+Or

+For the transition period from

+to

+Commission file number: 000-29823

+SILICON LABORATORIES INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+400 West Cesar Chavez, Austin, Texas

+(Address of principal executive offices)

+(Zip Code)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+x Yes o No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+o Yes  No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer x Accelerated filer o Non-accelerated filer o Smaller reporting company o o Yes x No

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-As of April 22, 2009, 44,686,565 shares of common stock of Silicon Laboratories Inc. were outstanding.
+As of July 22, 2009, 44,857,063 shares of common stock of Silicon Laboratories Inc. were outstanding.